 Ankle arthritis is a condition that causes pain, swelling, and stiffness in the ankle joint, making it difficult to walk or perform daily activities.
 It can result from various causes, including wear and tear, chronic inflammation, injuries, or underlying health conditions.
-Recognising the symptoms and seeking appropriate medical attention is crucial for effective management of ankle arthritis.
+Recognising the symptoms and seeking appropriate medical attention is crucial for effectively managing ankle arthritis.

 Ankle pain associated with arthritis often worsens with activity and improves with rest.
 Symptoms may include swelling, stiffness, and a decreased range of motion, particularly after periods of inactivity or at the end of the day.
 Ankle pain is a common issue that affects people of all ages and can significantly impact mobility and quality of life.
 Understanding the causes and symptoms of ankle pain is essential for seeking appropriate medical attention and managing the condition effectively.